By Chris Carmichael Head Coach CTS

 I imagine that once the weather improves, there will be a lot of pent-up demand and desire to get out and make up for lost time.
 Enthusiasm does not change the time it takes to adapt to training or increase the amount of workload you can handle.
 You can’t make up for training you missed by doing more now and trying to cram more training into a shortened runway before a goal event will do more harm than good.
 Do the training you can, with the time you have, and remember that almost everyone was affected by the crisis that kept you indoors.

 FITNESS FIRST, THEN WEIGHT LOSS

-If you gained the “quarantine 15” or some amount of weight during the crisis, focus first on training to gain fitness and let weight loss take care of itself.
+If you gained some amount of weight over the last few months, focus first on training to gain fitness and let weight loss take care of itself.
 Don’t actively create an energy deficit to induce weight loss while increasing training-energy expenditure.
 It is wiser to ensure you are consuming enough energy to support your training and immune function.

 WATCH YOUR OVERALL STRESS LEVEL

-Prior to this crisis you may have had a consistent pattern of training going back years.
+Prior to the end of the year you may have had a consistent pattern of training going back years.
 If you experienced a major disruption in training and drop in fitness, it may take a while to reestablish your ability to carry as much workload and fatigue as you used to.
 In the interim, you may be more vulnerable to under-recovery or over-training.
-This will be exacerbated by increased lifestyle stress if the crisis has negatively affected your employment, financial situation or relationships.
 Lifestyle stress won’t show up in the ramp rate mentioned above, so in your training diary/software, it is important to include subjective information about how you feel.